centretown/search-replace-kodidb/README.md

-## Correcting MariaDB Kodi database to a different network.
+## Introduction
-I currently have about 30 devices on my rooming house network.
+I currently have about 30 devices on my rooming house network and at times have had to move my data to a different server or network.
 Previously my problem was solved by adding the server ip address and name to each client's ***hosts*** file.

 Back then there were fewer clients and no Android boxes.
-I didn't have access the ***hosts*** on these boxes.
-So I regenerated the database with hard coded ip addresses.
+I didn't have access the ***hosts*** on these devices and didn't want to deal with possibility that it could vary between devices and Android versions.
+So I took the onerous approach and regenerated the database with hard coded ip addresses.

 #### Take a dump and see what's there.
 ```bash